EventStore/EventStore/docs/indexes/advanced.md

 Triggering a manual merge causes EventStoreDB to merge all tables that have a level equal to the maximum merge level or above into a single table.
 If there is only 1 table at the maximum level or above, no merge is performed.

+## Stream Existence Filter

+The _Stream Existence Filter_ is a pair of files in the index directory.

+- `/index/stream-existence/streamExistenceFilter.chk`
+- `/index/stream-existence/streamExistenceFilter.dat`

+It is made up of a persisted Bloom filter (the `.dat` file), and a checkpoint (the `.chk` file) that records where in the log the filter has processed up to.
+As per the documented backup procedure, the checkpoint needs to be backed up before the dat file.

+The Stream Existence Filter is used when reading and writing to quickly determine whether a stream _might exist_ or _definitely does not exist_.
+If a stream definitely does not exist then EventStoreDB can skip looking through the index to find information about it.
+This is particularly useful when creating new streams (i.e. writing to streams that did not previously exist).

+Additional information can be found in this [`blog post`](https://www.eventstore.com/blog/bloom-filters).